helix-editor/helix/README.md

         - `(`
         - `[`
         - etc

+        > NOTE: The pairs matching first looks for any surrounding pair and if not found, will search for the next one forward

 - `dt` and `df`
     - i.e. `dt"` or `dT"` to delete until `"` forward or backwards
     - i.e. `df"` or `dF"` to delete to `"` forward or backwards